Kiyoshi Inui

 Offer Letter IncomeAccepted.
 Start date within 150 days of Note date.

-Student LoansIBR, deferred, or $0-payment may be excluded from DTI.
+Student LoansIBR, deferred, or $0-payment may be excluded from DTI for borrowers qualifying on residency or fellowship income.

 UnderwritingManual only.
 No AUS.